AbdellahChehat/Jenkins-Presentation/README.md

    - The above diagram represents a continuous delivery pipeline in Jenkins.
 It contains a collection of states such as build, deploy, test and release.
 These jobs or events are interlinked with each other.
 Every state has its jobs, which work in a sequence called a continuous delivery pipeline.

    - A continuous delivery pipeline is an automated expression to show your process for getting software for version control.
 Thus, every change made in your software goes through a number of complex processes on its manner to being released.
 It also involves developing the software in a repeatable and reliable manner, and progression of the built software through multiple stages of testing and deployment.

+    ## How does Jenkins Benefit the Buisness

+- With Jenkins, you’ll get a lot of help.
+As you can see, it is the most widely used open-source server, therefore you will receive agile teams from all over the world to help you with your problems.
+- The users encounter a variety of problems along the way.
+Such issues are quickly resolved, allowing the software to remain in a state where it may be released at any moment with complete confidence.
+- The majority of the integration work is automated.
+As a result, there are fewer integration issues.
+This also helps to save money and time during the project’s path.
+- The coding problems can be detected as soon as feasible by the engineers.
+This prevents them from having to deal with large-scale, error-prone integrations.